MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/visual-studio-unit-testing-with-chutzpah.md

+---
-<properties pageTitle="Using the Chutzpah test runner"
+title: "Using the Chutzpah test runner"
-  description="Using the Chutzpah test runner" services="" documentationCenter="" authors="Kraig Brockschmidt" />
+description: "Using the Chutzpah test runner"
+author: "Kraig Brockschmidt"
+---

 #Using the Chutzpah test runner with a Cordova App project

 > The sample for this and the next topic is [chutzpah-jasmine-vs](https://github.com/Microsoft/cordova-samples/tree/master/unit-testing/chutzpah-jasmine-VS) in the cordova-samples repository on GitHub.

 For this section you’ll need to have the Visual Studio Tools for Apache Cordova installed.
 If necessary, restart Visual Studio’s installer, press **Modify**, check the box for **Cross-Platform Mobile Development > HTML/JavaScript (Apache Cordova)**, and press **Update**.

 Now create a new project and pull in the unit and unit test code from the [Basic Testing topic](basic-tests-with-jasmine.md):